 Visiting postgraduate students

-Visiting postgraduate students, who will also have some affiliation with a Cambridge faculty or department, may apply for honorary social membership of the Middle Combination Room (MCR).
+Visiting postgraduate students, who have a formal University Student Visitor Agreement issued by a department or faculty, may apply for honorary social membership of the Middle Combination Room (MCR).
 The College hosts a maximum of ten honorary members at any given time.

-The scheme is intended to provide visiting postgraduate students with the opportunity to make the most of the Cambridge collegiate system, and to further encourage academic diversity within Trinity Hall’s community.
+The Honorary MCR membership scheme is intended to provide visiting postgraduate students with the opportunity to make the most of the Cambridge collegiate system, and to further encourage academic diversity within Trinity Hall’s community.

 Honorary social members enjoy the following facilities of the College which are granted for a maximum of two terms: